qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/fixing-common-data-metadata-issues.md

 ```

 :::{.notes}
-We could have output this reformatted data as a GeoPackage like we do for other
+We could have output this reformatted data as a GeoPackage like we do for other vector
-vector layers in QGreenland but GeoJSON is easily human readable, and the output
+layers in QGreenland but GeoJSON is human readable, and the output as formatted by `jq`
-as formatted by `jq` shows that the required CRS information is now present and
+shows that the required CRS information is now present and that point geometries have
-that point geometries have been created from the records in the original XLSX file.
+been created from the records in the original XLSX file.
 :::

 ## Vector data needs reformatting: All better!